tmp2tmp/eee/docs/README.md

 <!-- - function pointers are easily implemented as function object pointers.      -->
   - Specialized functions can be confined and controlled more conveniently than of global/module functions which have only namespace as a confining measure.
-  - OOP features can be taken advantage of on the function object: &nbsp; polymorphism, inheritance
+  - OOP features can be taken advantage of on the function object: &nbsp; polymorphism, inheritance etc
     - Instance specific data can be associated to each function object while global/module functions can have only common global/static data.
     - [Replacing virtual functions at runtime](replacing-virtual-functions.md) is supported.
     - Function sets can be defined reusing existing code by inheritance